sathishkumarsk1993/caplog.txt/README.md

 The following are the semantics of caplog.txt :

-* A log is a text file that contains the log entries.
+* A 'Logbook' is a text file that contains the log entries.
-* An entry is a basic unit of information contained in a log.
+* A 'log entry' or 'entry' is a basic unit of information contained in a logbook.
+* To 'log an entry' means to add an entry to a logbook.
 * An entry consists of two parts - Timestamp, Message
-* The entry timestamp indicates the time at which the entry is made.
-The first line of an entry must be a timestamp.
+* Timestamp indicates the time at which the entry was logged.
+The first line of an entry must always be a timestamp.
-* The entry message contains the actual message of the entry.
+* Message indicates the actual message of the entry.
 It can contain one or more non-blank lines of text.
 It immediately follows the timestamp and cannot be empty.
-* Each entry is associated with exactly one date.
-A date can be associated with one or more entries.
-Each date appears once in a log and it precedes the associated entries.
+* The related entries are grouped together under a Date.
+Each entry must be associated with exactly one date.
+A date can be associated with multiple entries.
+Each date appears once in a log in its own line and it precedes the associated entries.
-* Timestamp should be precisely the time the entry is made.
+* Timestamp must always be the time at which the entry was logged.
 It is unconventional to log an entry with a custom timestamp.
-* However, log entries can be made for the past dates retroactively.
+However, log entries can be made for the past dates retroactively.
 The current timestamp goes with those entries.
-Therefore it is valid to have a log entry for a past date with a future timestamp.

 # Syntax